Make goods: alternatives and how to avoid landlord disputes

 Prepare or request a dilapidation report

 A great way to avoid Landlord-tenant conflicts when it comes to ‘making good,’ is to prepare a dilapidation (condition) report before moving in.
 When it comes to the end of your lease, you’ll then be able to request a final report to compare to the initial report, which will help quantify your ‘make good’ liability.

 Unfortunately, some tenants fail to prepare a condition report at the start of their lease.
-And this means that the Landlord has nothing to compare when enforcing ‘make good’ obligations.
+And this means that the Landlord has nothing to compare when enforcing your ‘make good’ obligations.

 Request a scope of works from your Landlord

 Before moving into your new space, agree on a ‘scope of works’ with your Landlord.
 And ensure that it is appropriately documented in the lease.
 If you settle on concrete terms before you move in/fit out your space, then there should be no disagreements when it comes to making good at the end of your lease.

 Stay on top of general wear and tear

-A dilapidation report will make you aware of any existing damage to the space.
+A dilapidation report will make you aware of any existing damage to your space.
 Try to repair any further damages that you cause as they happen.
 That way, when it is time to relocate, you’ll only have your agreed scope of works to worry about.

 Give yourself time

 When you’re nearing the end of your lease, request at least three quotes from different make good providers.
-Make sure that they price the full scope and provide you with their track history of completing commercial makegoods on time and within budget.
+Make sure that they price the full scope.
+You should also ask for their track history of completing commercial make goods on time and within budget.

 Be sure to: